ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 ![](/starting-a-blog/powerball.gif)

+For an Italian cryptocurrency blog I created a while back and grew to 10k uniques in a month I created an interactive explanation of what a Blockchain is.
+You can find the [blockchain simulator here](https://lab-cryptotrend.herokuapp.com/) (its in Italian).

 If you don't have any of the above skills either learn them by doing or feel free to keep everything simple sticking with text content.
 To prove the point that you don't need to do any of these things here are some ugly blogs with great content: